MScholtes/Windows-Service/CollectEventsService/Readme.md

 The service reads events of all (!) event logs (Windows 10 has over 1000 event logs) and writes them to *%WINDIR%\Logs\CollectEventsYYYYMMDD.txt* every 5 minutes if nothing else is specified in **ServiceConfig.xml**.

+Security log and events of level LogAlways are omitted per default.
 Aggregating the event logs of one or more remote computers is possible (can be configured in *computers* entry in configuration xml), but the service account must have the required privileges.

-**Markus Scholtes, 2020**
+**Markus Scholtes, 2022**

 ***